serkkz/Panda3DTools/README.md

 It has three export modes:

-1. Object-based, configure, and save to a bam file.
+1. Object, configure, and save to a bam file.
-2. Scene-based, configure, and save to a bam file.
+2. Scene, configure, and save to a bam file.
-3. Select-based, configure, and save to a bam file.
+3. Select, configure, and save to a bam file.

 <!-- ![Image alt](https://github.com/serkkz/res/blob/master/diagram.png)-->